Tuvia Tenenbom, Artistic Director

 "Irresistibly fascinating, emotionally explosive ... seductive and engaging...
 Bluntly satirical..."
 The New York Times

 "Most unique theatrical experience I have had ...
-Tenenbom rides the razor’s edge ... and goes all the way off.
-A rollercoaster of an Absurdist comedy."
+Tenenbom rides the razor’s edge ... and goes all the way off."
 Amsterdam News

 "He sees and he hears.
 Exactly as it is."
 Frankfurter Rundschau (Germany)